 The Universal Express Unlimited Pass is a separate add-on that you can purchase in addition to the entrance ticket that allows you to skip the regular lines at most rides and attractions as many times as you want!
 How amazing is that??!!
 I can tell you from my own experience this summer that it was UNBELIEVABLE!
 Before noon, we had gone on 9 different rides at both amusement parks, some multiple times.
 Before we left for the day, we had gone on more than 20 different rides (again, some multiple times), watched a show, sat down and ate lunch and dinner, and went on the Hogswart’s Express (that connects the two parks) three times!

-So at this point, I am guessing that you totally understand how acquiring an Universal Express Unlimited add-on saves you time at Universal Studios Orlando.
+So at this point, I am guessing that you totally understand how acquiring a Universal Express Unlimited pass saves you time at Universal Studios Orlando.
 However, I am also guessing you are totally confused as to how this tip will save you money.

 What’s the catch?
 Well, the room prices are going to be more than what you would have to pay for a similar quality hotel within reasonable driving distance to Universal Studios Orlando.
 Case in point, we payed $375.00 USD for a one night’s stay at Loews.
 The next day, we checked out and stayed at the Hyatt Regency Orlando about 10 minutes drive away for 3 nights at $99 per night.